hubchev/make_a_pull_request/I_am_a_data_scientist.md

 Please put your first and second name here, link it to your GitHub profile, and provide the title of the paper that you aim to reproduce.

 - [Stephan Huber](https://github.com/hubchev): _Title of the paper_
+- [Philipp Tillmann](https://github.com/tillmannphilipp99): _The Price of Nails Since 1695: A Window into Economic Change_
 - [Lisanne vom Schemm](https://github.com/lisanneschemm):_Brexit: The Economics of International Disintegration_
 - [Gina Overath](https://github.com/gover1312): _Women in Economics: Stalled Progress_
 - [Sonali Agrawal](https://github.com/SonaliAgraw): _Data Science report Presentation Vitthal-Shukla Sonali-Agrawal Huber_